Varlotte/phase-5-project/README.md

 ## Risks:

 - Hopefully the National Library of Medicine/National Institutes of Health/FDA APIs have everything I need for drug info.
-- In the real world, this would take maneuvering for HIPAAA compatibility.
+- In the real world, this would take maneuvering for HIPAA compatibility.
 - There might be too many relationships for this stage of the project (see above for things I can cut.)

 ## How Work Is Tracked: